jsierles/react-native-audio/README.md

 Channels: int
 AudioQuality: string
 AudioEncoding: string
+IncludeBase64: boolean
 ```

 Encodings supported on iOS: `lpcm, ima4, aac, MAC3, MAC6, ulaw, alaw, mp1, mp2, alac, amr`
 Encodings supported on Android: `aac, aac_eld, amr_nb, amr_wb, he_aac, vorbis`

+Use the `IncludeBase64` boolean to include the `base64` encoded recording on the `AudioRecorder.onFinished` event object.
+Please use it with care: passing large amounts of data over the bridge, from native to Javascript, can use lots of memory and cause slow performance.

+If you want to upload the audio, it might be best to do it on the native thread with a package like [React Native Fetch Blob](https://github.com/joltup/react-native-fetch-blob).

 #### iOS-only fields